University of Minnesota School of Journalism and Mass Communication: Director

 Elisia Cohen is the current director of the Hubbard School of Journalism and Mass Communication.
 She was appointed in 2017.

-Building
+Murphy Hall

 Murphy Hall opened in 1940 and has been used to house the University of Minnesota's Hubbard School of Journalism and Mass Communication (HSJMC) since that time.
 The building, which cost $250,000 to build, was funded largely through a fund bequeathed by William J. Murphy.
 Journalism, advertising and public relations courses are currently taught in the hall at the undergraduate, graduate and doctorate levels.
 The building features a journalism lab and library.
 It is located at 206 Church St. SE, Minneapolis, MN 55455 on the Northrop Mall area of the University of Minnesota's East Bank campus.